Educating today the successful lawyers of tomorrow

 The scholarship was created by the Chattanooga law firm of Summers and Wyatt.
 The founding partner, alumnus Jerry Summers, explains that he was only able to go to law school because of a scholarship: “The UT law school gave me the foundation for a career in law.
 I’m grateful for that, and I think it is my responsibility to give something back.”

 The center’s symposia are published in conjunction with the Tennessee Journal of Law and Policy.
 Twice each year, the center publishes a newsletter, The Advocate, which features articles about the center’s events, faculty, student activities, and other items of interest.
-Read the winter 2015 issue of The Advocate (PDF) and find past issues on TRACE.
+Read the summer 2016 issue of The Advocate (PDF) and find past issues on TRACE.

 Center for Advocacy and Dispute Resolution